 Her Philadelphia connection?
 Romantic affairs with people from Philly-area families — a DuPont heiress, for one — and it’s where her only son was born, at Pennsylvania Hospital.

-Scroll through the Headlines of Yore thread below to trace the rollercoaster of Holman’s life, which included being an early supporter of Martin Luther King Jr.
+Below, trace the rollercoaster of Holman’s life, which included being an early supporter of Martin Luther King Jr.

 This week’s Headlines of Yore is about a multi-generational tragedy that involved some of the richest and most famous people in America (and kinda the Phillies).